byronwall/excel-vba-book/book/1.5 excel object model/overview.md

 The object model is much easier to work through when declaring variables correctly.
 There are a handful of spots (especially with arrays/collections) where the returned object is not helped by Intellisense.

+Most objects have a `Name` and `Value` which typically return what you expect.

+Maybe a different section, but creating Workbooks and Worksheets on demand is a powerful tool that is at the core of a lot of processing type macros.